 The FFB makes funds available to Federal agencies and to guaranteed borrowers as required by the relevant Federal agency program rules and regulations.
-All loans in the FFB's portfolio have federal guarantees or have a commitment to be full faith and credit obligations of the United States.
-During fiscal year 2020, the loan portfolio increased by \$5 billion or 7 percent to \$82 billion from \$76.6 billion on September 30, 2019.
-Most programs saw an increase in net lending activity during the year.
-Significant increases include a \$3 billion increase in short-term lending to the United States Postal Service and a \$990 million net increase in Department of Energy loans.
-Notably, the Maritime Administration completed its first loan funding with the FFB during 2020 for \$326 million.
+All loans in the FFB's portfolio have Federal guarantees or have a commitment to be full faith and credit obligations of the United States.
+During fiscal year 2021, the loan portfolio decreased by \$1.85 billion or 2.26 percent to \$79.96 billion from \$81.81 billion on September 30, 2020.